Sustainability Heroes Speak: Hunter Lovins on the Power of Changemakers

 Like Lovins, aspiring environmental leaders should focus on changing the world from within, embracing business, law, education, and policy and working within these existing fields to transform how human beings and human activity takes place on our collective planet.

 We’ll leave you with Lovins’ powerful closing words.

 “We the people have the ability to solve all of these problems facing us if we just get about it.”

-The time for sustainability change is now, and you are the changemaker the world needs.
+The time for sustainable leadership is now, and you are the changemaker the world needs.